ruby-hyperloop/ruby-hyperloop.io/source/docs/javascript_components.html.md

 ## Importing Components

-Lets say you have an existing React Component written in javascript that you would like to access from Reactrb.
+Lets say you have an existing React Component written in javascript that you would like to access from HyperReact.

 Here is a simple hello world component: